 The ABET-accredited electrical engineering curriculum gives an excellent background for either graduate study or employment.
-In consultation with its constituents, the Electrical Engineering Department has set its educational objectives as follows: (1) fundamental knowledge to equip undergraduate students with knowledge of the fundamentals of electrical engineering, with exposure to both analytical techniques and experimentation, (2) specialization to pr ovide undergraduate students with the opportunity to specialize in electrical engineering, biomedical engineering, and computer engineering, (3) design skills to equip undergraduate students with problem-solving skills and to help them develop the ability to solve engineering problems by participating in creative design projects, (4) professional skills to equip under graduate students with communication and leadership skills within an environment that nurtures ethical behavior, and (5) selflearning to encourage undergraduate students to pursue self-learning and personal development experiences in a rigorous program and through participation in undergraduate research opportunities.
+In consultation with its constituents, the Electrical Engineering Department has set its educational objectives as follows: (1) fundamental knowledge, whereby program graduates are skilled in the fundamental concepts of electrical engineering necessary for success in industry or graduate school, (2) specialization, whereby program graduates are prepared to pursue career choices in electrical engineering, computer engineering, biomedical engineering, or related interdisciplinary fields that benefit from a strong background in applied sciences or engineering, (3) design skills, whereby program graduates are prepared with problem-solving, laboratory, and design skills for technical careers, (4) professional skills, whereby program graduates are prepared with communication and teamwork skills as well as an appreciation for ethical behavior necessary to thrive in their careers, and (5) selflearning, whereby program graduates are prepared to continue their professional development through continuing education and personal development experiences based on their awareness of library resources and professional societies, journals, and meetings.